Planning a Trip to Indonesia? Best Islands, Routes & Tips (2026)

 Flores

-Most travelers arrive in Bali or Jakarta before continuing to other islands by domestic flight.
+Most travelers arrive in Bali or Jakarta, then continue by domestic flights.

 Visa Requirements

-To enter Indonesia, your passport must be valid for at least six months from your arrival date.
+Your passport must be valid for at least 6 months.

 trip to vietnam visa formalities passport